What is the hormonal system?

 - some fertility problems

 - congenital adrenal hyperplasia

-These problems are usually treated by controlling how much hormone your body makes.
+These problems are usually treated by controlling how much hormone the body makes.
 An endocrinologist (endocrine gland specialist) can help diagnose and treat the problem.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: June 2021